Erik Demaine's Folding and Unfolding:

-The crease patterns below all have the property that, when folded up, a single complete straight cut can simultaneously cut all the bold lines and no more, producing the desired shape or shapes.
-For more information, refer to the page on the fold-and-cut problem and its mathematics.
-These examples were designed by Erik Demaine and Martin Demaine.
+The crease patterns below all have the property that, when folded up, a single complete straight cut simultaneously cuts all the bold lines and no more, producing the desired shape or shapes.
+For more information, refer to the fold-and-cut problem and its mathematics.
+These examples were designed using the straight-skeleton method by Erik Demaine and Martin Demaine.

 MIT Logo